 Belgian waffles were one of my FAVORITE breakfast foods while growing up.
 I particularly liked them with strawberries and a healthy topping of whipped cream.
 An added scoop of vanilla ice cream didn’t hurt either.
 But even just plain with some butter and maple syrup was a winner.
-Needless to say, I was looking forward to trying Belgian waffles IN Belgium!
+Needless to say, I was looking forward to trying Belgian waffles IN Belgium - especially the Liege waffles!

 We first arrived in Bruges and began our quest to find the best waffles in Belgium.

 But did you know there are two different types of waffles in Belgium?
 And neither one is quite like the type served in the US.
 The Brussels waffle is closest to what is served as a Belgian waffle in the US.
 It’s rectangular with defined edges and is light and crispy.
 You can get toppings or just have it with some powdered sugar.

 Liege waffles are the other type of waffle you can find in Belgium.
 They are made with a bread-like dough so they are much more dense.
 Pearl sugar is in the batter and caramelizes when cooked in the waffle iron.
 They are served with toppings in tourist areas and are delicious.
 However, the best ones we had were from a food stall at the Stockel weekend market that were served plain because they definitely didn’t need any toppings.
 You can really tell which ones they are in the images below!
 The outside was grilled perfectly and the inside was soft and chewy – the whole thing was melt in your mouth delicious and if we’re ever back in Brussels we’re going to get at least two each instead of one.